Abrahanfer/NSData-Base64/README.md

 Acknowledgements
 ----------------

-To l4u for his work in NSData-Base64 project.
+Thanks to l4u for his work in NSData-Base64 project.